 What would the Bill mean for future litigation before the European Court of Human Rights?

-Experts venture that the Bill is likely to lead to more challenges against the UK at the European Court of Human Rights (ECtHR) in Strasbourg.
+The JCHR warns the government that the Bill is likely to lead to more challenges against the UK at the European Court of Human Rights.

 This is partly because the Bill would disapply section 3 of the Human Rights Act, which empowers and requires courts to interpret Acts of Parliament so that the rights, duties and powers that they establish can only be exercised in ways that are compatible with – and do not lead to breaches of – Convention rights.
 If this is not possible, all the higher UK courts can do is issue a ‘declaration of incompatibility’ under section 4 of the HRA, signalling to ministers and Parliament that it needs to be changed.